The Best Cable Internet Providers for Rural Areas

 Cox offers plans from a basic 100Mbps up to 2,000Mbps (named Cox Go Beyond Fast).
 These speeds put it right in line with other cable providers like Spectrum and Xfinity, and there’s enough variety in the plan selection to cover nearly any need.

-Unfortunately, Cox’s plans are quite a bit more expensive than similar packages from competitors.
-For example, 1,000Mbps costs $119.99 per month with Cox, whereas the same plan runs $89.99 per month with Spectrum and just $80 per month with Xfinity.
+Cox’s plans also offer competitive prices.
+For example, 1,000Mbps costs $60 per month with Cox, whereas the same plan runs $70 per month with Spectrum and $80 per month with Xfinity.

 Overall, Cox is a decent choice if it’s the only cable provider you have available.
 The service isn’t bad by any means.
 However, if you have either Spectrum or Xfinity in your area, we think you’d be better off with one of them.